ehealthsuisse/EPR-by-example/files/AuthenticateUser.md

 The transaction shall be performed by the primary system to exchange the artifact to a SAML 2.0 IdP Assertion.

-The primary system shall use the SOAP backchannel with an *ArtifactResolve* requet message as defined in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.
+The primary system shall use the SOAP backchannel with an *ArtifactResolve* request message as defined in **[Assertions and Protocols for the OASIS Security Assertion Markup Language (SAML) V2.0](http://docs.oasis-open.org/security/saml/v2.0/saml-core-2.0-os.pdf)**.

 The IdP server responds the SAML 2.0 IdP Assertion of the authenticated user.